ABOUT

-Christine Cover is an artist living and working in the Capitol Hill neighborhood of Washington DC.
+Christine Cover is an artist living and working in the Capitol Hill neighborhood of Washington, DC.

 Please reach out if you're interested in projects or collaborations.